-- 1 Click Start, Control Panel. - 2 Double-click the Administrative Tools icon. - 3 Double-click the Computer Management icon. - 4 Click Disk Management. - 5 Highlight the hard disk drive in the Volume list to display its status in the lower portion of the screen.
+- 1 Click Start, and then click Control Panel. - 2 Double-click the Administrative Tools icon. - 3 Double-click the Computer Management icon. - 4 Click Disk Management. - 5 Highlight the hard disk drive in the Volume list to display its status in the lower portion of the screen.